 Drizzle Cherry-Berry glaze over individual servings.
 I love fluffy desserts, especially with fruit topping.

-Okay, guys, try this recipe out on your wives next Valentine’s Day and you will rock their world!
+Okay, guys, try out Cherry Berries On A Cloud on your wives next Valentine’s Day and you will rock their world!

 Here’s the recipe.